ewoks-kit/ewoks/doc/index.rst

 executing these graphs.

 The purpose of *ewoks* is to provide an abstraction layer between graph representation and execution.
-This allows using the same tasks and graphs in different workflow management systems. *ewoks* itself is **not** a workflow management system.
+This allows using the same tasks and graphs in different workflow management systems.

 *ewoks* has been developed by the `Software group <http://www.esrf.eu/Instrumentation/software>`_ of the `European Synchrotron <https://www.esrf.eu/>`_.